School of Tourism and Hotel Management

 This culinary arts production course is designed to develop practical necessary skills for students to work in cold kitchen or garde manger positions in foodservice operations.
 An overview on the preparation of classical garde manger techniques, salad and salad dressings, sandwiches, cured and smoked meats; sausage; terrines and pates; canapes; hors d'oeuvers, cold soups; vegetable and fruit displays; basic cheese knowledge; and buffet presentation Upon completion of this course, students will be able to Explain the history of the garde manger.
 Explain and execute smoking, brining and basic sausage making techniques.
 Prepare cold sauces, soups, various salads and salad dressings.

-WEEKLY JOB EXPERIENCE VIII
+WEEKLY JOB EXPERIENCE IN GASTRONOMY-VIII

 Course code